oklopfer/Athena/README.md

 - `delayStart`: Set to `0` to begin the process immediately
 - `language`: Set the language for the Item Shop data ([Supported Languages](https://fortnite-api.com/documentation))
-- `supportACreator`: Leave blank to omit the Support-A-Creator tag section of the Tweet
-- `twitter`: Set `enabled` to `false` if you wish for `itemshop.png` to not be Tweeted

 Edit the images found in `assets/images/` to your liking, avoid changing image dimensions for optimal results.

-Athena is designed to be ran using a scheduler, such as [cron](https://en.wikipedia.org/wiki/Cron).
+Athena v2 is designed to be ran using a scheduler, such as [cron](https://en.wikipedia.org/wiki/Cron).

 ```
-python itemshop.py
+python3 itemshop.py
 ```

 ## Credits